group of people practicing yoga outside

 What is the treatment for endometriosis?

 There are various treatment options for endometriosis.
-Before embarking on any treatment plan, it is important to discuss with your primary provider to choose a plan best for you.
+Before embarking on any treatment plan, it's important to discuss with your primary provider to choose the plan best for you.

 • Pain relief medicine: anti-inflammatory medicine like ibuprofen (Advil or Motrin), naproxen sodium (Aleve) or aspirin

-• Hormone therapy: hormone pills, patches, etc. control the menstrual cycle and managing can result in lighter and shorter menstrual flow which may reduce or even eliminate pain.
+• Hormone therapy: hormone pills, patches, etc. control the menstrual cycle and managing can result in lighter and shorter menstrual flow; this may reduce or even eliminate pain.

 Alternative/complementary therapies for endometriosis